Irreducible momentum-space spin structure of Weyl semimetals and its signatures in Friedel oscillations: Polarizability

 since the relative spin structure of each Weyl point with respect to itself is always the same.
 On the other hand, the intervalley ($\chi'=-\chi\equiv\bar{\chi}$) spinor overlap does depend on the relative spin structure,

 The charge response function can be decomposed into intravalley and intervalley contributions as

 where

 The intravalley polarizability describes processes occurring within a single Weyl cone, whereas the intervalley polarizability describes processes occurring between Weyl cones of opposite chirality.
-In the following, we evaluate these two contributions separately, in the zero-temperature limit.
+In the following, we evaluate these two contributions separately, in the zero-tem\-pe\-ra\-ture limit.